-As disclosed in our 2019 and 2020 annual reports, the Group's business could be adversely affected by the Pandemic and/or other adverse public health developments in Greater China.
-Such events could severely disrupt the Group's business operations by having a negative impact on consumer sentiment, the macro-economic condition as well as the financial conditions of the stock markets.
+As disclosed in our 2021 annual report, the Group's business could be adversely affected by the Pandemic and/ or other adverse public health developments in Greater China.
+Such events could severely disrupt the Group's business operations and have a negative impact on the consumer sentiment, the macro-economic condition as well as the financial conditions of the stock markets.